-Under the CCP, parties are bound to file their evidentiary documents alongside their written filings.
-Should they fail to file their documents with their written statements, they may still do this at a later stage, yet subject to court approval and sanctioning for the delay.
+Under the MCCP, parties are bound to file their evidentiary documents alongside their written filings.
+Should they fail to file their documents with their written filings they may still do so until proceedings end at first instance level, yet subject to a fine for the delay.
+After this stage, the Court will only accept documents to be filed if it is shown that it was impossible to file them previously.